 Format these columns and actions

 Columns in the table that you want formatted.
 Hold down the

 Optionally, as shown in the above figure, you can customize the visual, text, and workflow template format, or provide a descriptive comment for the format rule by expanding the additional sections.
 For example:

 Show an icon next to the row, inside the map pin, or on any UX view.

 Expand the Visual Format section to set icons based on rules for the data in your app.
 Make sure to select any column where you would like the icon featured (choose your location column to feature icons inside map pins instead of numbers).
 You can browse through the icons and click on the one you want to use, or search for a specific icon using the text box.
 Note: Adding icons will affect the size of columns in the Table view.
-For example:

 Customize the text and highlight colors from the list of theme-based colors.

 Highlight color determines the color of the icon.
 You can also manually type in any hex-based color code you want, such as

 #0F77FF.
 You can use this tool to find color codes: http://www.colorpicker.com